Gastric Sleeve and Heartburn: Patient Information

-Both Dr. Fernando Garcia and Dr. David Vazquez are leading weight loss surgery specialists who serve patients at their state-of-the-art facility in Tijuana.
+Our leading weight loss surgery specialists serve patients at our state-of-the-art facility in Tijuana.
 One of the bariatric procedures that they believe in a great deal is gastric sleeve surgery (sleeve gastrectomy), a low maintenance, less invasive option for weight loss.
 Even though they feel that gastric sleeve is one of the ideal solutions out there, it is not always the best fit for everyone who wishes to undergo bariatric surgery.
 With that in mind, we want to consider how heartburn can play a factor in determining a patient's suitability for gastric sleeve.

 Heartburn Can Be the Result of Obesity and Morbid Obesity

 Heartburn (aka acid reflux and GERD) can be uncomfortable and painful, and it's usually brought on by certain foods.
 Yet medical findings have noted that being obese or morbidly obese can increase the risk of heartburn occurring.
 The exact reason for this has yet to be fully identified, but experts suggest that the excess fat around the abdominal region may cause excessive pressure buildup on the stomach, leading to attacks of heartburn.

 By that logic, bariatric surgery procedures such as gastric sleeve should be able to address heartburn.
 Yet matters are more complicated than that.

 Can gastric sleeve help reverse issues with heartburn?

 Interestingly enough, the answer is not necessarily.